 The following below are some of the duties of an acute care practitioner nurse:

-- diagnosing and treating their patients medical condition (within their field of speciality)
+- diagnosing and treating their patients medical condition (within their field of specialty)

 - reviewing their patients medical history (to ensure that the patient receives proper medical care and that treatment is safe)